30 roof types infographic

 20. Hip and Valley Roof

 Hip_and_Valley_RoofPut simply, this is a type of roof that has both hips and valleys.
-A lot of residential properties in the U.S. are covered with a hip and valley roof mainly because of its aesthetic benefits.
-Compared with roofs that have a single shape to cover a house, this roofing type has numerous dips and peaks, adding a dramatic touch and accent to any structure.
+Many residential properties in the U.S. are covered with a hip-and-valley roof, mainly because of its aesthetic benefits.
+Compared with roofs with a single shape, this roofing type has numerous dips and peaks, adding a dramatic touch and accent to any structure.

-A hip and valley roof is standard among many Colonial structures and pre-20th century houses.
-Nowadays, it is also being used in various modern homes.
+A hip-and-valley roof is standard among many Colonial structures and pre-20th-century houses.
+Nowadays, it is also used in various modern homes.

 hip and valley roof examples